A Grammar of Model Analysis: Grama

 ).
 We can also see some basic-but-useful facts, such as the size (90 rows x 6 columns).

-On their own, data are not immediately useful.
+Without some processing, data by itself cannot generate insights.
 We will see a variety of transformation verbs we can use in py-grama

-to work with data, and we will use data to inform and even fit models.
+to work with data, and we will use data to inform and fit models.

 Models (md